 Japanese consumers’ changing spending habits

 The rising popularity of Japanese coffee culture not only boosts the profits of coffee shops but also encourages consumers to buy more instant coffee at home.
 People started buying instant coffee to sip at home when the COVID-19 pandemic epidemic drove coffee businesses to close.

 Due to this, there is less demand for imported Brazilian arabica beans, the main component of retail coffee.
 The import of Robusta beans, which are widely utilized in instant coffee products, is also increasing quickly.

 In addition, the COVID-19 pandemic’s economic impacts have forced many customers to make spending cuts.
-Due to the cheaper price, a lot of customers have turned to utilizing mixed coffees between arabica and robusta in order to save money.
+Due to the lower price, a lot of customers have turned to utilize mixed coffees between arabica and robusta in order to save money.
 In recent years, this has also led to a sharp rise in demand for robusta coffee beans.

 The geographical separation between Vietnam and Japan, on the other hand, also favors the import and export of coffee beans.
 Only half as much is spent on shipping coffee from Brazil to Japan as it is from Vietnam.

 In addition, compared to other Southeast Asian nations, Vietnam has a substantially more consistent coffee supply and quality.
 This is a contributing factor in Vietnam’s rise to prominence as Japan’s primary coffee supplier.

 Robusta bean market share has climbed from 20% to up to 40% over the past four decades thanks to the traits of robusta coffee varietals.
 Such as lower susceptibility to pests and diseases, excellent yields, and rising demand for robusta beans by 40 percent.

 In the distant future, a rise in output could result in an oversupply that would cause coffee prices to fall.
 However, the price of coffee in Japan would continue to rise over the next few years due to the country’s growing affluence and demand for it.